SwapCT/SwapCT/README.md

 This repository serves as a Proof of Concept implementation of the Swap Confidential Transaction system.

+For performance comparison, there is a derived implementation of the Omniring transaction system in the `omniring` branch.

 # ATTENTION
 This code is not secure!
 Do not use it in any relevant setting.